-HB3 made significant changes to both the process by which insureds can dispute the decisions of the Association relating to the payment of, the amount of, or the denial of a claim, and the remedies available to the insured.
-First, Section 2210.014 made Insurance Code Chapters 541 (bad faith) and 542 (Prompt Pay Act) inapplicable to TWIA claims, and Section 2210.572(c) made the Deceptive Trades & Practices Act inapplicable to TWIA.
+HB 3 made significant changes to both the process by which insureds can dispute TWIA's decision relating to the payment of, the amount of, or the denial of claims, and the remedies available to insureds.
+First, Section 2210.014 made Insurance Code Chapters 541 (bad faith) and 542 (Prompt Pay Act) inapplicable to TWIA claims.
+Second, Section 2210.572(c) made the Deceptive Trade Practices Act inapplicable to TWIA.
 These were three of the main causes of action asserted by insureds who sued TWIA alleging claims were underpaid or settled in bad faith.
-Instead, new provisions of Chapter 2210, Subchapter L-1, provide the process for claims decisions, payments and disputes.
+The new provisions of Chapter 2210, Subchapter L-1, now provide the process for claims decisions, payments and disputes.

-All Claims personnel have been trained on the new claim-handling procedures and deadlines included in HB3.
-Claims decision letters have been revised to provide clear notifications of the portions of a claim the Association has accepted or denied in full or in part, as required by Section 2210.573(d).
-Claims decision letters also include descriptions of the procedures to dispute accepted or denied claims and provide forms that insureds can use to begin the dispute resolution process, as required by Section 2210.573(e)-(g).
+The TWIA Claims Department has trained all Claims personnel on the new claim-handling procedures and deadlines included in HB 3 and revised the claims decision letters to provide clear explanations of the portions of claims that the Association has accepted or denied in full or in part, as required by Section 2210.573(d).
+In addition, claims decision letters now include instructions for disputing accepted or denied claims and provide forms that insureds can use to begin the dispute resolution process, as required by Section 2210.573(e)-(g).

-Below is a table listing data, as of August 31, 2014, regarding claims subject to the HB3 dispute resolutions.
+Below is a table of data (current as of October 31, 2014) regarding claims subject to the HB 3 dispute resolutions.

-Disputed HB3 Claims
+Disputed HB 3 Claims

 Dispute Frequency Type of Dispute

 Total Claims Disputed Claims % of Disputed Claims Appraisals Suits LORs - Not in Appraisal Mediation TDI & Other Complaints

-14,439 158 1.09% 86 15 22 9 32
+14,996 177 1% 87 16 27 11 14

-^{} A single disputed claim may have more than one type of dispute.
+\ A single disputed claim may have more than one type of dispute.

-The table above represents information for all HB3 claims filed since inception of HB3 in late 2011.
-Dispute frequency tracks the total number of HB3 claims, the number of claims in which the policyholder is disputing the claims disposition for any reason, and the ratio of disputed claims to total claims.
+The table above represents information for all HB 3 claims filed since inception of HB 3 in late 2011.
+Dispute frequency tracks the total number of HB 3 claims, the number of claims in which the policyholder is disputing the claims disposition for any reason, and the ratio of disputed claims to total claims.